MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/processor-compatibility-mode-hyper-v.md

   - Processor compatibility mode is not needed for VMs moves that involve a stop and restart of the VMs.

-  - Any time a VM is restarted, the guest operating system will enumerate the processor features that are available on the new host computer.
+  - Anytime a VM is restarted, the guest operating system will enumerate the processor features that are available on the new host computer.

 ## Enabling processor compatibility mode for a VM